Psychedelic/cap/spec.md

     // Return the given transaction.
     get_transaction : (WithIdArg) -> (GetTransactionResponse) query;

+    // Return all of the transactions for this contract. get_transactions : (GetTransactionsArg) -> (GetTransactionsResponse) query;

     // Return all of the transactions associated with the given user. get_user_transactions : (WithPageArg) -> (GetTransactionsResponse) query;